Ran Canetti

-Ran Canetti (Hebrew: רן קנטי) is a professor of Computer Science at Boston University. and the director of the Check Point Institute for Information Security and of the Center for Reliable Information System and Cyber Security.
-He is also associate editor of the Journal of Cryptology and Information and Computation.
-His main areas of research span cryptography and information security, with an emphasis on the design, analysis and use of cryptographic protocols.
+Ran Canetti (רן קנטי) is an Israeli cryptographer.
+He is a professor of Computer Science at Boston University, a director of the Check Point Institute for Information Security at Tel-Aviv University, and a director of the Center for Reliable Information System and Cyber Security at Boston University.

+He is known for work spanning multiple areas of cryptography, with an emphasis on the design, analysis and use of cryptographic protocols.

 Biography

-Born in 1962 in Tel Aviv, Israel, Canetti obtained his BA in Computer Science in 1989, his BA in Physics in 1990, and his M.Sc in Computer Science in 1991, all from the Technion, Haifa.
-He received his PhD in 1995 from the Weizmann Institute, Rehovot under the supervision of Prof. Oded Goldreich.
-He then completed his post-doctoral training at the Lab of Computer Science, at the Massachusetts Institute of Technology (MIT) in 1996 under the supervision of Prof. Shafi Goldwasser.
+Canetti was born in 1962 in Tel Aviv.
+He received a BA in computer science in 1989, a BA in physics in 1990, and an M.Sc. in computer science in 1991, all from the Technion.
+He received a PhD in 1995 from the Weizmann Institute advised by Oded Goldreich.
+From 1995 to 1996, he was a postdoctoral researcher at MIT working with Shafi Goldwasser.
 He then joined IBM’s T.J.
-Watson Research Center and was a Research Staff Member until 2008.
+Watson Research Center and was a research staff member until 2008.

+Since July 2011, Canetti has been a professor in the Department of Computer Science at Boston University, and since September 2011 he has been the director for research at the Center for Reliable Information Systems and Cyber Security (RISCS) at Boston University.
+He is currently the head of the Check Point Institute of Information Security at Tel Aviv University, an associate editor for the Journal of Cryptology and for Information and Computation, and an advisor at Identiq, a peer-to-peer identity validation network.

-Canetti is known for his contribution to both the practice and theory of cryptography.
-Prominent contributions include the Keyed-Hash Message Authentication Code (HMAC), the definition of which was first published in 1996 in a paper by Mihir Bellare, Ran Canetti, and Hugo Krawczyk, and the formulation of the Universally Composable Security framework, which allows analyzing security of cryptographic protocols in a modular and robust way.
+Canetti is known for contributions to the theory and practice of cryptography.
+In 1996, along with Mihir Bellare and Hugo Krawczyk, he introduced the the Keyed-Hash Message Authentication Code (HMAC) and the formulation of the Universally Composable Security framework, which allows analyzing security of cryptographic protocols in a modular and robust way.